jan-vince/smallcontactform/README.md

 You can simply click widget to open Messages list.

-## Hacking a form component
+## Overriding form settings

-Sometimes there is a need to have more than one contact form.
-As this plugin is meant to be as simple as possible, these multiform functions are little hacks :)

-####  Set form description

-You can add a form description.
-This can be used to distinquish between more forms or to add extra info to sent form data.

-Form description is saved to Messages list and there is a separate column (invisible by default).
+You can override some of the form settings in component dropdown (on page or layout) or by passing them in component call.

+####  Form settings

-*There is also an Alias column that contain component's alias of the used form.*
+*There is also an Alias column that contain component's alias of the used form and is saved in messages log (this field is invisible by default in messages table).*

 ````
 [contactForm myForm]
 form_description = 'Form used in home page'
+disable_fields = 'name|message'
+send_btn_label = 'Go'
+form_success_msg = 'Ok, sent :)'
+form_error_msg = 'Houston, we have a problem'
 ````

-You can override form's property in Twig component tag:
+You can override form's property in Twig component tag, eg:

 ````
-{% component 'myForm' form_description = 'My other description' %}
+{% component 'myForm' form_description = 'My other description' send_btn_label = 'Stay in touch' %}
 ````

-This can be more complex:
+This can be even more complex:
 ````
 {% set myVar = 12345 %}
 {% component 'myForm' form_description = ('Current value: ' ~ myVar) %}
 ````

-In email template you can access these variables like this:
+In email template you can access some of these variables like this:
 ````
 Form alias: {{fields.form_alias}}
 Form description: {{fields.form_description}}